Affordable Homes Guarantee Scheme 2020

 1. Eligibility

+1.3.
+Affordable homes products that will be eligible for both loan security and selected Approved Pipeline Schemes are for Affordable Rent, affordable home ownership or Social Rent in line with the eligibility requirements under the Affordable Homes Programme 2021-2026, or any successor scheme, and must be used as such (subject to future staircasing) for the period of the loan.

 1.4.
-Affordable homes products that will be eligible for both loan security and selected Approved Pipeline Schemes are Affordable Rent and affordable home ownership, plus Social Rent in line with the eligibility requirements under the Affordable Homes Programme 2021-2026, or any successor scheme.

-1.5.
 Minimum size of proposal: total debt requirement to be not less than £5 million.

-1.9.
+1.7.
 Borrowers will need to be Private Registered Providers as defined in Section 80(3) of the Housing and Regeneration Act 2008.

 2. Security and recourse

 2.3.
-There will be annual desktop valuations and five-yearly full valuations, or more frequently subject to market conditions
+There will be annual desktop valuations and five-yearly full valuations, or more frequently subject to market conditions.

 2.4.
-Security release will be permitted when asset cover exceeds 115% as evidenced by professional valuation on an EUV-SH (Existing Use Value Social Housing) basis or 125% on an MVSTT basis.
+Security release will be permitted when asset cover exceeds 115% on an EUV-SH basis or 125% on an MV-STT basis as evidenced by a full professional valuation.
+For these purposes asset cover will be measured against the entire outstanding balance of the loan.

 2.5.
 The lender will have full recourse to the borrower for any shortfall resulting from recovery following an enforcement on security.